 Everyone is doing their holiday shopping.
 Everyone is looking for that perfect gift.
 Everyone is waiting for good deals.
 By scaling up your ad campaigns and making the most of your creative assets, you can maximise your business during the holiday rush.

 What does this year’s holiday season look like?

-While the holiday season certainly includes holidays like Black Friday, Cyber Monday, and Christmas, research shows that shoppers also notice brands that celebrate more niche holidays.
+Furthermore, while the holiday season certainly includes holidays like Black Friday, Cyber Monday, and Christmas, research shows that shoppers also notice brands that celebrate more niche holidays.
 Whether it’s Kwanzaa, Hanukkah, or Festivus, broadening your target audience and creating a personal connection through these niche holidays is the way to go.

 It’s clear that holiday shoppers aren’t going to slow down, and neither should you.
 But increasing your overhead and risking burnout by trying to catch up with yourself throughout the season isn’t the answer.
-There are ways in which you can increase ad volume without sacrificing the quality of your creatives and increasing overhead.
+There are ways in which you can increase ad volume without sacrificing the quality of your creative assets and increasing overhead.

 Five ways to holiday-proof your campaigns through Creative Automation

 Here are five ways in which Creative Automation can help you stay focused and thrive throughout the holiday season:

 - Leverage the power of premium creatives

 - Create meaningful connections with your audience through personalization

 - Promote seasonal products